graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @internal on FIELD_DEFINITION
 ```

+-- make it more clerar that it only hides this for the subgraph it is annotated with internal
+-- rethink firs use-case ... is it really needed?
+-- only used in combination with lookup

 The `@internal` directive signals to the composition process that annotated
 field definitions are not intended to be part of the public schema.
 Internal
 field definitions can still be used by the distributed GraphQL executor to